4lejandrito/next-plausible/README.md

 }
 ```

-If are using [the app directory](https://beta.nextjs.org/docs/routing/fundamentals#the-app-directory) include `PlausibleProvider` inside the root layout:
+If are using [the app directory](https://beta.nextjs.org/docs/routing/fundamentals#the-app-directory) use `PlausibleProvider` inside the root layout:

 ```jsx
 // app/layout.js